Post a Comment, Win a Free Book

 Too bad the offer doesn’t apply to me, since I live in far-away-Belgium.

-2. Gravatar Brian Kelly UNITED STATES Says: Reply to this comment
+2. Brian Kelly UNITED STATES Safari Mac OS says:

 If I can think of step four that the Gnomes forgot, do I win?